 Dating today tends to focus on the emotional and physical intimacy that results in giving your heart to that person.
 If/when the relationship ends, there is a tearing away that leaves scars.

 I know of a girl I went to church with as a teen, who was in a relationship all through her high school years.
 The young man ended the relationship with her when he graduated and went away to Bible college.
-She was left devastated, and heart broken.
-She ended up marrying someone who looked like him, and reminded her of him.
-She found herself still emotionally attached to that young man long after the relationship ended, and even after she was married.
+She was left devastated, and heartbroken and ended up marrying someone who looked and reminded her of him.
+My friend found herself still emotionally attached to that young man long after the relationship ended, and even after she was married.

-9. Dating often leads to a loss of physical purity.
+9. Teenage dating often leads to a loss of physical purity.

 The Bible tells us to flee youthful lusts, but dating actually promotes them.
 We teach our kids to stay pure physically, but then at a certain age we allow them to date – often going out alone at night, unchaperoned.
 We tell them to have a good time, but remind them: “Don’t cross this line.”